safwan027/safwan027/README.md

-I am new to Github, So gradually learning the way the app works but one thing is sure that it includes a lot of features for programmers to work with, and cant finish witout congragulating people behing these idea.
+I am new to Github, So gradually learning the way the app works but one thing is sure that it includes a lot of features for programmers to work with, and cant finish without congragulating people behing these idea.

 <!---